 Let’s take a closer look at how globalization works.
 In the context of business, globalization is defined as the practice of operating internationally.
-Companies have found it beneficial to open facilities in other countries to streamline manufacturing, produce new product varieties, tap into new markets, and more.
+Companies have found it beneficial to open facilities in other countries to streamline manufacturing, source raw materials, produce new product varieties, tap into global markets, and more.

 When we examine the benefits of globalization, it’s easy to see why it’s become so common among businesses everywhere.
 The major advantages of globalization include: